ITSpecialist111/HASS-AI-Orchestrator/README.md

     *   **Critical Guard**: Dangerous domains (`shell_command`, `hassio`, etc.) are explicitly blocked.
     *   **Approval Queue**: High-impact actions (unlocking doors, disarming alarms) require manual approval.
 *   **Dry Run Mode**: Test your agents efficiently without them actually touching your devices until you trust them.
+*   **Anonymized Telemetry**: We use ChromaDB for local vector storage.
+By default, it sends basic, anonymized usage statistics (client start, collection creation).
+No personal house data is ever collected.
+You can disable this by setting `CHROMA_TELEMETRY_EXCEPT_OPT_OUT=True` in your environment.

+---

+## ⚡ Agent Speed & Real-Time Monitoring

+Agents are rate-limited by default to a **120-second decision interval** to save CPU and LLM resources.

+*   **Custom Intervals**: Set individual intervals in your `agents.yaml` or directly in the Dashboard.
+*   **Real-Time Monitoring**: Want an agent to react instantly?
+Set its interval to **5-10 seconds**.
+We call this "Real-Time" mode—ideal for lighting or security presence.
+*   **Speed Note**: The actual reaction time is limited by your LLM inference speed.
+A dedicated GPU server is recommended for "Real-Time" behavior.

 ---